Strict quantization of coadjoint orbits: Introduction

-\emph{Formal deformation quantization}, as introduced in \cite{bayen.et.al:1978a}, has proven to be a fruitful theory for answering some aspects of the quantization problem.
-One views Planck's constant $\hbar$ as a formal parameter and tries to find so-called \emph{formal star products} $\star$ on $\algebra A = \Cinfty(M)[[\hbar]]$.
-These star products are just associative $\mathbb C[[\hbar]]$-bilinear products for which $1 \in \Cinfty(M)$ is a unit and which satisfy the correct classical limit.
-To be more precise, if $f, g \in \Cinfty(M)$ and $f \star g = \sum_{i=0}^\infty C_i(f,g) \hbar^i$ then one requires $C_0(f,g) = f g$ and $C_1(f,g) - C_1(g,f)= \I \lbrace f , g \rbrace$.
-Usually one also requires the $C_i$ to be bidifferential operators, so that $\star$ is local and can be restricted to open subsets of $M$.
-Searching for formal star products is an idealization of the quantization problem, since $\algebra A$ is only an algebra over $\mathbb C[[\hbar]]$ and we cannot substitute real values for $\hbar$.
-However, since we have algebraized the problem and neglected analytic aspects (such as convergence of the power series), there are many tools to study this situation.
-For symplectic manifolds, the existence and classification of formal star products was obtained in \cite{bertelson.cahen.gutt:1997a, dewilde.lecomte:1983b, fedosov:1994a, nest.tsygan:1995a}, and in the more general case of Poisson manifolds it follows from Kontsevich's formality theorem \cite{kontsevich:2003a}.
+\emph{Formal deformation quantization}, as introduced in \cite{bayen.et.al:1978a}, has proven to be a fruitful theory for studying some aspects of the quantization problem.
+One views Planck's constant $\hbar$ as a formal parameter $\formParam$ and tries to find so-called \emph{formal star products} $\star$ on $\mathcal A = \Cinfty(M)\formal\formParam$, which may be thought of as the infinite jet of a full solution to the quantization problem at $\hbar = 0$.
+These star products are associative $\mathbb C \formal\formParam$-bilinear products for which $1 \in \Cinfty(M)$ is a unit and which satisfy the correct classical limit.
+To be more precise, if $f, g \in \Cinfty(M)$ and $f \star g = \sum_{r=0}^\infty \formParam^r C_r(f,g)$ with operators $C_r \colon \Cinfty(M) \times \Cinfty(M) \to \Cinfty(M)$, then one requires $C_0$ to be the pointwise multiplication, $C_0(f,g) = f g$, and the quantization to be in the direction of the Poisson bracket, $C_1(f,g) - C_1(g,f)= \I \lbrace f , g \rbrace$.
+Usually one also requires the $C_r$ to be bidifferential operators, so that $\star$ is local and can be restricted to open subsets of $M$.
+Using formal power series means on the one hand that we cannot substitute $\formParam$ with the real value of Planck's constant as required for direct physical applications, but on the other hand that we can transfer the quantization problem to algebra by neglecting analytic aspects, such as convergence of the power series.
+Consequently, many powerful tools become available for its study, and existence and classification results were obtained in \cite{bertelson.cahen.gutt:1997a, dewilde.lecomte:1983b, fedosov:1994a, nest.tsygan:1995a} for symplectic manifolds, whereas in the more general case of Poisson manifolds they follow from Kontsevich's formality theorem \cite{kontsevich:2003a}.
 One can also study formal star products that are equivariant with respect to the action of a Lie group, where the classification follows for example from \cite{dolgushev:2005a}.